lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 **Interviewee 1:**

-tell us a bit about your participant:
+Tell us a bit about your participant:

 My participant is Andres Aradillaz-Fernandes.
 He is a student at Cornell University, double majoring in Mathematics and Economics.